What makes people read content online?

 So, get engrossed by books, read and write as much as you can and watch the ideas start flowing!

 Richard Brandson and Stephen King are just two successful authors out of many with over-stuffed bookshelves.
 They know that not reading is tantamount to failure, so they read all the time.

 Reading differentiates prolific writers from the struggling ones.
 No matter how much expertise you’ve gained in your field, if you’re not an ardent reader you’ll always run into writer’s block – a phenomenon that keeps you stuck, searching and probably struggling for the right way to convey your message.

 Reading helps you appreciate the finer points of words.
-When you read, jot down ideas and capture thoughts as they occur to you.
+When you read, jot down ideas for potential new posts and capture thoughts as they occur to you.
 You’ll find these notes helpful later on, when you begin to write.

 Is it necessary to always finish what you begin reading?
 I don’t think so.
 Here are three thoughts from Jeff Goins:

-Read everything, whether it’s directly relevant to your business or not, online content or print.
+Read everything, whether it’s directly relevant to your business or not, online content, blog articles or print.
 Read widely.

 3. Reading reduces stress